 2 Pipeline updates

-This is the time on the agenda to discuss these types of questions.
+This part of the sales meeting agenda template should be used to discuss these types of questions.

 Salesmanship requires high energy and morale, so it’s crucial to keep your salespeople motivated by celebrating successes—beyond just commission and compensation.

-This is your opportunity to show them the value of their work, and how it contributes to the company’s overall success.
+This is your opportunity to show your team the value of their work, and how it contributes to the company’s overall success.
 Helping your sales team take ownership of what’s been going well will keep morale and motivation high.

 Scott Edinger says this support is crucial to keeping your sales team motivated: